My Nikon Z9 Sports Settings

 If PRE-AF ON is selected, the camera will adjust focus even when the shutter-release button is not pressed halfway.
 This increases the battery drain.
 Generally, this is off for me.

-To use the focus points, you must return to the first menu item, AF Mode, and pick AREA.
+You must return to the first menu item, AF Mode, to use the focus points and pick AREA.
 Once this is selected and you are not in Face Detection mode, you can move this green box around on the grid points.

 You must push the AF button to activate the screen you see above.
 Then, you can toggle around the screen using the four buttons around the Menu OK Button to navigate.